-In rendering our opinion 2 set forth above with respect to the enforceability of the Guarantee against the U.K Guarantor, (1) we have assumed that the execution and delivery by the U.K. Guarantor of the Indenture and the Guarantee and the performance by the U.K. Guarantor of its obligations thereunder do not and will not (i) violate the laws of the United Kingdom or (ii) violate, conflict with or constitute a breach or default under the memorandum of association or articles of association of the U.K. Guarantor and (2) our opinion with respect to the enforceability of the choice of New York law and choice of New York forum provisions of the Indenture and Guarantee is rendered in reliance upon the Act of July 19, 1984, ch.
+In rendering our opinion 2 set forth above with respect to the enforceablility of the Guarantee against the U.K Guarantor, (1) we have relied without independent investigation upon and have assumed the correctness of the opinion of Slaughter & May filed as Exhibit 5.2 to the Registration Statement, that the execution and delivery by the U.K. Guarantor of the Indenture and the Guarantee and the perfor mance by the U.K. Guarantor of its obligations thereunder do not and will not (i) violate the laws of the United Kingdom or (ii) violate, conflict with or constitute a breach or default under the memorandum of association or articles of association of the U.K. Guarantor and (2) our opinion with respect to the enforceability of the choice of New York law and choice of New York forum provisions of the Indenture and Guarantee is rendered in reliance upon the Act of July 19, 1984, ch.
 421, 1984 McKinney's Sess.
 Laws of N.Y.
 1406 (codified at N.Y.
 Gen. Oblig.
 Law (S)(S) 5-1401, 5-1402 (McKinney Supp.
 1986) and N.Y.
 CPLR 327(b) (McKinney Supp.
 1986)) (the "1984 Act") and is subject to the qualifications that such enforceability (i) may be limited by public policy considerations of any jurisdiction, other than the courts of the State of New York, in which enforcement of such provisions, or of a judgment upon an agreement containing such provisions, is sought and (ii) as specified in the 1984 Act, does not apply to the extent provided to the contrary in subsection two of Section 1-105 of the New York Uniform Commercial Code.